EngineersWorld475/HungerHub/README.md

 Payment Integration: Developed a dummy payment system for testing purposes, simulating payment transactions without real financial processing.
 Review System: Users can post reviews on food items and like or dislike reviews, fostering interaction and feedback within the community.
 Technologies Used

 Frontend:
 React.js
 Tailwind CSS
 Flowbite

 Backend:
 Node.js
 Express.js
 MongoDB

 Authentication:
 Firebase

 State Management:
 Redux Toolkit
 Context API

-Getting Started
+Getting Started:
 Prerequisites
 Make sure you have the following installed on your machine: